Shiv020801/CapVision/README.md

 # CapVision
-Cap vision project, in this project we are building the device that can assist the blind
+Cap vision project, in this project we are building a device that can assist the blind